9231058/glowing-tribble/README.md

-# glowing-tribble
+# Data Structure - Fall 2017

-Problems and Solution from Data Structure Course on Fall 2017
+Problems and Solution from Data Structure Course on Fall 2017.
+This is last Dr.Dehghan Data Structure Couse at Amirkabir University of Tech.